|Duration||1 Year Full-time; 2 Years Part-time.|

 See the Contact Us section on the Fees Office page.

 Please be advised that a €1,000 bench fee is also required, payable directly to the department.

-How Do I Apply
+How To Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

-Please use our web enquiry form to contact us.
+Any questions?
+Use our web enquiry form to contact us.